Meet GTE Localize’s Translator Team – Thai Ngo

 I get up between 4 am to 8 am, depending on my workload and deadlines.

-7 am – 8 am: I feed cats and dogs, clean their cages.
+7 am – 8 am: I feed cats and dogs and clean their cages.

 8:30 am: I start my work by checking emails and dealing with my daily tasks from GTE Localize.